Fundraiser:

 As a student Katie learned much about environmental awareness through the various classroom recycling/waste reduction programs, science classes and associated science fairs, and watching fish eggs mature into salmon and then releasing those young into the wild.

 Katie has learned much about the social and cultural differences in the world.
-Spring Valley provided her the opportunity to learn about the French language and culture, to visit France and observe the cultural differences first-hand, and to make friends with various exchange students who have attend Spring Valley.
+Montessori Academy provided her the opportunity to learn about the French language and culture, to visit France and observe the cultural differences first-hand, and to make friends with various exchange students who have attend Montessori Academy.

-We wish to thank the Spring Valley Montessori teachers, administration, and students for the wonderful job done preparing the children to face the challenges and adventures awaiting them in life.
+We wish to thank the Montessory Academy teachers, administration, and students for the wonderful job done preparing the children to face the challenges and adventures awaiting them in life.

 -Lori and Robert Boyer